 Humanist Manifesto is a trademark of the American Humanist Association

 Axiological atheism: (Ethical/Value theory Reasoned and Moral Argument driven) Atheism, Anti-theism, Anti-religionism, and Secular Humanism.
 Roughly then axiological atheism = Strong Disbelief as well as Strong Secularism and Humanism

 Here’s What Being Good Without God Actually Means

 The Pew Research Center took a look at what people without a religious affiliation think is essential to morality.

 The axiological atheism argument is deductively valid.
-Here is a proof of validity of the argument: http://plato.stanford.edu/entries/evil/validity.html
+Here is a proof of the validity of the argument: http://plato.stanford.edu/entries/evil/validity.html

 “Issues in the Philosophy of Religion” is the viewpoint of a Roman Catholic philosopher Nicholas Rescher.

 “Reasonable Faith“ is the viewpoint of a Catholic philosopher John Haldane.

 This is an (pro-theism) axiological investigation.
 But good to understand how they use it wrong juxtaposition to Axiological Atheism: http://www.ryerson.ca/~kraay/theism.html